Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

-So, she has a channel on how to have the cage, change it, feed them and it’s all about rabbits.
-She has like I think over a hundred thousand subscribers.
+She has a channel on how to have the cage, change it, feed it and it’s all about rabbits.
+I think she has over a hundred thousand subscribers.
 So there’s that, a channel about rabbits.

 Then a couple of one-on-one coaching YouTube clients that we have.
 We have a client who went through an eating disorder.
-So, he would do like binging and purging.
-So, he wanted to create a channel to help people who are going through binging and purging.
+He would do things like binging and purging.
+He wanted to create a channel to help people who are going through binging and purging.

 He puts out I think videos daily now about strategies to get over that kind of thing because he went through that for many years.

-We have another lady who has a business for protecting your business assets when a natural disaster happens.
+We have another lady who has a business to protect your business assets when a natural disaster happens.
 So, like earthquake floods, fire and she created a channel about how to protect your documents and things like that during that kind of natural disaster.

 So, like those aren’t normal channels.
 Those aren’t like typical channels.
-So, you can create like really anything and start with like what you know and what you’re passionate about first.
-What you like doing in general and then work off of that.
+You can create something like really anything and start with what you know and what you’re passionate about first.
+What you like doing in general and then working off of that.